Kotler Pricing Strategies

 Example $6.99 compared to $7.00 which is positive for numbers ending in 9.
 It gives the customer the illusion that the product or service they want to have is cheaper since they do not notice the change by the mental game of numbers by lowering the price and not rounding it.

-Price as most important factor of the market
+kotler pricing strategies: price as most important factor of the market

 Critics opened the debate on the importance of price in the market in which a company wants to be, and how this company can be competitive with the competition with prices and quality offered to consumers.

 For Philip Kotler, not all consumers have access to high prices for products or services that companies offer in the market.
 He believes it is important for organisations to intelligently consider other price versions for those who want to save more in their pocket or who cannot access high prices.

 Many people think about the following question: if you buy something cheaper, will the product or service you want to provide be of low or poor quality?
 How does the company handle an economic balance if prices are lower?

 With these basic questions, Kotler generates two options for controlling dams or price pressure:

 One is to offer some goods or services at a low price and the other is not to change the price but to add value to that product that will benefit the customer.

 According to Philip Kotler there should be three versions of a Good, Better and Best product, these could be called price points as they have several levels of offers and could be more welcomed by the different types of customers that are presented.